gabriel-arantes/qubika_mle_assignment/README.md

     4. If this is the first time, select "Create New Model" and name it `loan_approval_model`.
 Otherwise, add it as a new version to the existing model.
     5. Navigate to the **"Models"** tab from the main sidebar.
     6. Click on `loan_approval_model`.
-    7. On the desired version, find the **"Aliases"** section.
+    7.  **Most important step**: On the desired version, find the **"Aliases"** section.
 Click to add an alias and type `production`.
 Press Enter and Save.
 This tag now officially marks this model version as the one to be used by production services.

 ### Phase III: Deploying and Testing the API